A neighborhood in Skokie is staying connected with window art activity

-SKOKIE, Illinois (WLS) -- A neighborhood in Skokie, Illinois is making the best out of social distancing.
+SKOKIE, Ill.
+(WLS) -- A neighborhood in north suburban Skokie is making the best out of social distancing.
 They call it window walking.

 It all started with a post on social media.

 "I saw it on Facebook on a mom's group for Evanston.
 I saw that I think it was on Monday night.
-And it really took off," said Daniels.
+And it really took off," said Daniel.

 Neighborhoods surrounding Skokie and beyond have caught wind of window walking.
 The fun will continue as people look for ways to have fun, safely.